coxla1/wordclock/README.md

 ## Features

-- Display the current time with resolution of five minutes.
+- Display the current time with resolution of one minute.
 - Pygame to run the main loop consistently.
 - Abstract display allows development without access to WS2812B LEDs.
 - Control various settings through MQTT.